Skip to main content

 • The code that will apply the optimizations to the pages.

-The PageWorkers tag does not alter your page code.
+The Botify JS snippet does not alter your page code.
 Optimizations are applied on top of your pages, which allows you to remove, deactivate, or change PageWorkers optimizations from Botify at any time, leaving your pages in their original state.

 Compatibility

-The PageWorkers JavaScript tag is compatible with all modern browsers used by bots.
+The Botify JavaScript snippet is compatible with all modern browsers used by bots.

 Configuration

-To configure your site to receive the PageWorkers optimizations, you only need to add a JavaScript tag to your pages.
-When the JS tag is included in your pages, the optimizations you create through PageWorkers will automatically display to bots, users, or both, depending on your settings in PageWorkers.
+To configure your site to receive PageWorkers optimizations, you only need to add the JS snippet to your pages.
+When the snippet is included in your pages, the optimizations you create through PageWorkers will automatically display to bots, users, or both, depending on your settings in PageWorkers.
 If your site employs a Content Security Policy (CSP) against attacks, you may need to modify the Content-Security-Policy HTTP header.

 <script async src="https://tags.pw.adn.cloud/{websiteId}/activation.js"></script>

-Add the JS tag as high as possible on the page, preferably within the <head> tag.
-The tag can be after any A/B testing solutions, but it should be before other resources (e.g., CSS and fonts).
-You can also add the tag with a tag manager such as Google Tag Manager.
+Add the JS snippet as high as possible on the page, preferably within the <head> tag.
+The snippet can be after any A/B testing solutions, but it should be before other resources (e.g., CSS and fonts).
+You can also add it with a tag manager such as Google Tag Manager.

-After deploying the tag to your site, follow these steps to confirm the tag is installed:
+After deploying the snippet to your site, follow these steps to confirm it is installed:

-1. Use your browser's "Inspect" function to view the source code on your site page where you deployed the tag.
+1. Use your browser's "Inspect" function to view the source code on your site page where you deployed the snippet.

-2. Use the browser's search function to search for a portion of the tag (e.g., activation.js).
+2. Use the browser's search function to search for a portion of the snippet (e.g., activation.js).

-3. Confirm the tag was only installed once.
+3. Confirm the snippet was only installed once.

 Modifying the Content Security Policy (CSP) HTTP Header